-Developed in a partnership between DEKA and Toyota, iBot is a stair-climbing wheelchair, first unveiled in 2001.
-The device was created by Segway inventor Dean Kamen and in this “standing” configuration could climb stairs, raise users from sitting level to eye-height, and travel at a steady walking pace.
+Developed in a partnership between DEKA and Toyota in association with its inventor Dean Kamen, iBot is a stair-climbing wheelchair, first unveiled in 2001.
+Its “standing” configuration could climb stairs, raise users from sitting level to eye-height, and travel at a steady walking pace.
 The product was discontinued in 2009, however.
 Toyota and DEKA formed a partnership in 2016 to produce a new version of the iBOT.

 Ability in Motion

 Ability in Motion is a standing wheelchair designed to assist all people with function mobility problems in the lower limbs to maneuver independently in small and confined spaces and perform standard daily routines.
 Made by Australia’s Duchenne Foundation in association with Perth-based researcher Dr. Jenny Downs, it allows the user to reach the standing position by pushing a button and move forward while upright.